sartography/SpiffWorkflow/doc/concepts.rst

 In the task context, a specification is a model for how a task behaves.
 It describes the mechanisms for deciding *whether there are preconditions for running an associated task*, *how to decide whether they are met*, and *what it means to complete (successfully or unsuccessfully)*.
-An instance describes the *state of the task, in the context of the workflow* and *contains the data used to manage that state*.
+An instance describes the *state of the task, as it pertains to a particular workflow* and
+*contains the data used to manage that state*.

-The key difference is that specifications are unique, whereas instances are not.
+Specifications are unique, whereas instances are not.
 There is *one* model of a workflow, and *one* specification for a particular task.

 Imagine a workflow with a loop.
 The loop is defined once in the specification, but there can be many tasks associated with each of the specs that comprise the loop.